Johnsonnyaanga/Johnsonnyaanga/README.md

 ### Hi there 👋

-**Johnsonnyaanga/Johnsonnyaanga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Kotlin,Java,golang,mysql
 - 🌱 I’m currently learning Golang
 - 👯 I’m looking to collaborate on any Android related project